 After dinner we will head out to explore the nightlife of Algiers.

 Overnight in Hotel Samir

-Sunday 5th January – Algiers
+Monday 11th January – Algiers

-We head downtown to walk around, stopping by the Grande Poste or the General Post, an important building during the French period.
+Walk along the peniche with gorgeous views of the bay of Algiers, before we head downtown, stopping by the Grande Poste or Central Post Office, an important building during the French period.

-It’s down the cable-car to visit Algeria’s National Fine Arts Museum and the surrounding Hammam botanical garden.
+Continue down the cable-car to visit Algeria’s National Fine Arts Museum and the surrounding Hammam botanical garden.

 Dinner at restaurant Caracoyo.
 An upper-scale restaurant where those interested can have a taste of Algeria’s homegrown wine.

 After our breakfast, we leave Algiers to head towards the ruin of Djemilla on our own minibus.
 The ride should take about 3 hours and we will have plenty of rest and photo stops along the way

 The ruins of the city of Djemila, also known as Cuicul, are a must-see on any trip to Algeria.
 The well preserved ruins are what is left of an ancient Roman colony dating from the year 100 BC!
 It is known as one of the world’s most beautiful Roman ruins and its state of preservation truly allows us to picture what life was like at that time.

 To understand more about the city, we pay a visit to its museum and have lunch near the ruins